amunategui/amunategui.github.io/_posts/2014-09-29-ggmap-example.md

 This will enable you to easily plot your data onto maps from around the world as long as it contains geographical coordinates.

-Eventhough **ggmap** supports different map providers, I have only used it with Google Maps and that is what I'll walk you through in this article.
+Even though **ggmap** supports different map providers, I have only used it with Google Maps and that is what I'll walk you through in this article.
 We're going to download the median household income for the United States from the 2006 to 2010 census.
 Normally you would need to download a shape file from the [Census.gov](https://www.census.gov/geo/maps-data/data/tiger-line.html) site but the **University of Michigan's Institute for Social Research** graciously provides an Excel file for the national numbers.

 The file is limited to the mean and median household numbers by zip codes (but this is still a lot simpler than dealing with shape files).

-We're going to load two packages in order to downlaod the data: [RCurl](http://cran.r-project.org/web/packages/RCurl/index.html) which allows us to download files directly from the Internet and [xlsx](http://cran.r-project.org/web/packages/xlsx/index.html) to read the Excel file and load the sheet named 'Median' into a data.frame:
+We're going to load two packages in order to download the data: [RCurl](http://cran.r-project.org/web/packages/RCurl/index.html) which allows us to download files directly from the Internet and [xlsx](http://cran.r-project.org/web/packages/xlsx/index.html) to read the Excel file and load the sheet named 'Median' into a data.frame: